ElementAstro/atom-docs/src/content/docs/en/system/priority.md

 ---
-title: PriorityManager Class Documentation
+title: PriorityManager
-description: Comprehensive documentation for the PriorityManager class, including methods for managing process and thread priorities, scheduling policies, CPU affinities, and usage examples.
+description: Comprehensive for the PriorityManager class, including methods for managing process and thread priorities, scheduling policies, CPU affinities, and usage examples.
 ---

-# Priority Manager Class Documentation

 ## Table of Contents